 While your credit score isn’t the only key to a low interest rate, it is one of the key factors2.
 Your credit report is the main record lenders have of how you spend money.
 It tells them whether you pay on time, if you pay what is owed, and how consistent you are.
 It’s riskier for them to lend when your credit score is low in terms of your perceived ability to make payments.
 It’s similar to a school giving a better scholarship based on grades.
 While it’s not always fair to those who really have to work for a high grade versus those who are naturally good test takers – both got the same grade.
 The same is true with credit.
 If your credit has seen better days, you can improve it with hard work.

 Another key factor is your debt1.
 A lot of debt may deter a lender from lending to you, or may negatively impact the terms of the loan.
-Lending decisions are typically made on a case-by-case basis, but you definitely want to pay off as much as you can before taking on a home loan.
+Lenders calculate your debt to income ratio, so you definitely want to pay off as much debt as you can before applying for a home loan.
 Many people only see their home as an investment and not as debt, which it is.
 A mortgage is probably the biggest loan you will have in your life.
-That loan can have big rewards, yet it also requires big responsibility.
-The best thing to do is either consolidate or pay off debts that you can, or at least have proof that you can consistently pay towards your debt.
+Owning a home can be rewarding, but it is also a big responsibility.
+The best thing to do is either consolidate or pay off debts that you can, or at least have proof that you can consistently pay towards your debt while also making your mortgage payments.

 Understanding your credit is the key to reaching for a better interest rate.
 Don’t just accept a high rate.
 You’ll pay for it later.
 Do what you can to make your credit shine!